Eastern Michigan University

 You may receive college credit for Military Training and Schooling.
 USA, USN, USCG, and USMC students should formally request a copy of the Joint Service Transcript (JST) throught the JST website.
 USAF students request military transcripts through Air University (AU).
 Request or order official copies of your transcripts to be forwarded to EMU for evaluation.

-A student who is called to active duty by the United States Military must:
+A student who is ordered to active duty or unforecasted military obligations by the United States Military must:

 All documents can be found and completed at: www.emich.edu/veterans/forms.php